Tradeshift/actions-docker/README.md

             eu.gcr.io/tradeshift-base/my-repo:latest
 ```

-### Image tracability with labels
+### Image traceability with labels

-If you want to be able to lookup the repository for your image, or add more medata
+If you want to be able to lookup the repository for your image, or add more metadata
 you can add labels.

 ```yaml